How Can Dr. Dan’s Help with Psoriasis?

 What is Psoriasis?

 Psoriasis is an immune-mediated disease that affects the skin.
 Although, symptoms are treatable, there is no cure.
 Typically, it is a lifelong disease.
-Psoriasis is not contagious, and the exact cause is not known.
+Psoriasis is not contagious, and the exact cause is unknown.
 However, it is related to the body’s immune system.
 The cells in the immune system treat skin cells as “foreign”.
 As a result, a red, itchy, and scaly rash appears on the skin.
 The different types of psoriasis include plaque, guttate, inverse, pustule, and erythrodermic.
 However, the most common is plaque.

 Psoriasis is a very problematic skin condition with a strong genetic component.
 Often, examination only is used to diagnose psoriasis.
 At times, it requires a skin biopsy or scraping.

 How Do I Treat Psoriasis?

 Psoriasis treatment involves topical agents, phototherapy and oral medications.

 Topical agents include moisturizers, corticosteroids, retinoids, and Vitamin D creams.
 These agents reduce the inflammation and suppress skin cell production.